SchwarzIT/onyx/.changeset/six-parents-appear.md

 "sit-onyx": minor
 ---

-feat(OnyxTable): create prop to switch from table-scrolling to page-scrolling
+feat(OnyxTable): add `withPageScrolling` prop to switch from table-scrolling to page-scrolling